 \subsection{Key Assumptions and Definition}

+We have so far not explicitly defined what makes a mutualistic model different than a model considering predator–prey or competitive interactions.
+The system of differential equations \eqref{eq:init} does not, by itself, specify the nature of the interactions, as it also includes classical models such as the Lotka–Volterra predator–prey system.
+We introduce hereafter definitions of mutualism, parasitism, competition, each imposing specific constraints on the functional forms of $f$ and $g$.

-To analyze and interpret the behavior of the system, we follow an approach similar to that used in \cite{brauer2012}, relying on the partial derivatives of the growth functions.
+To analyze and interpret the behavior of the general system \eqref{eq:init} in a mutualistic context, we follow an approach similar to \cite{brauer2012}, relying on the partial derivatives of the growth functions.
 These derivatives capture how the growth rate of each species responds to changes in the density of both species.
 For this reason, starting from Section \ref{subsec:Intra_Competition}, we will assume that $f$ and $g$ are $\cun$ functions \textit{i.e.} continuous and continuously differentiable.
 We focus on specific regions of the phase plane defined by the population densities $x$ and $y$.
-In each region, the sign of the partial derivatives of the interaction terms determines the local effect of one species on the growth rate of the other.
+In each region, the signs of the partial derivatives of the interaction terms determine the local effect of one species on the growth rate of the other.
 As a result, an interaction may be positive in one part of the phase portrait and negative in another, depending on the local population densities.
 Different regions of the phase portrait may correspond to different interaction regimes, described below: